Best practices for adopting multi-cloud strategy in your organization

 Practice for multi cloud strategy

 Both these terms refer to enterprise cloud deployments involving the integration of more than one cloud platform.
-There is also a significant difference in the infrastructure setup that these cloud deployments have.
+There is also a significant difference in the infrastructure setup of these cloud deployments.

-With a multi-cloud architecture, an organization has the liberty to leverage multiple cloud services delivered by multiple providers.
+Understanding what is a multi-cloud strategy is key to distinguishing its unique advantages.
+In a multi-cloud architecture, an organization has the liberty to leverage multiple cloud services delivered by multiple providers.
 In this setup, multiple cloud solutions are often aligned to multiple processes to drive best-of-breed results and reduce cases of vendor lock-in.
 For instance, the needs of the sales and finance function are often starkly different from the needs that an R&D function would have.
-And, it is here where a multi-cloud setup can help companies drive efficiencies by aligning standalone cloud solutions to meet process-specific requirements more effectively.
+And, it is here where a multi cloud strategy for cloud architects can help companies drive efficiencies by aligning standalone cloud solutions to meet process-specific requirements more effectively.

 This model allows companies to reduce dependencies on a single cloud provider.
 That way, it becomes easier to control costs and enhance operational flexibility.
 Multicloud strategy across organizations often include a combination of multi-public cloud vendor platforms such as Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), and IBM.
 On the other hand, the hybrid cloud also combines public and private clouds for the same purpose, but it differs from multi-cloud on the following grounds: